-I was diagnosed with HER2 positive and oestrogen positive breast cancer on 19 October 2016, aged 42.
+I was diagnosed with HER2 positive and oestrogen positive primary breast cancer on 19 October 2016, aged 42.
 It wasn’t part of my life plan (which at that point involved being a very busy wife, mother to two children, working part time in the corporate London rat race, general multi-tasker, juggler and spinner of many plates).
 But I decided to get through this detour with a positive attitude and as much dignity, grace and composure as possible.

 Well, with the combination of medical appointments, scans, surgery, chemotherapy and radiotherapy my dignity, grace and composure all flew out the window at some point.
 But I did retain the ability to get myself organised and make a few lists.
 And I love a list.
 I found myself spending a lot of time researching the practical stuff like what to take to hospital for surgery and chemo, how to alleviate the side effects of chemo, what to eat, how to relax, what to expect from radiotherapy and so on.
 Researching and making lists.